 Upon arrival, locals will point visitors to pitch their tents, park their RVs or even rent a cabin at the Nolichucky Gorge Campground, situated right on the scenic river and surrounded by wooded mountain slopes.
 This spot is the premier camping site for anyone toting a kayak or canoe (you can paddle right up to your campsite) as well as those seeking a little whitewater rafting, as rentals and guides are available next-door.
 But don't disparage if you're a little water shy: the Appalachian Trail is a mere 50 yards from the campgrounds; with the morning dew, you can lace up and get out on the trail.

-A magnet for hikers of all levels, Unicoi County also sports several unique entrances into the absolutely expansive Cherokee National Forest, and is home to one of Tennessee's newest state parks - Rocky Fork.
+A magnet for hikers of all levels, Unicoi County also sports several unique entrances into the absolutely expansive Cherokee National Forest, and is home to one of Tennessee's newest state parks - Rocky Fork State Park.

-Yet, for all that Unicoi County appears on its face to be a wilderness for the wild at heart, the truth is is that you don't have to be an outdoorsman to feel at home here.
+Yet, for all that Unicoi County appears on its face to be a wilderness for the wild at heart, the truth is is that you don't have to be an outdoors person to feel at home here.

-The county is serviced by the interstate system and outside the mountainous expanses - or, perhaps more accurately, within them - is the county's largest town, Erwin.
-Situated near the banks of the Nolichucky, Erwin is a town of a few thousand and has a lively downtown district, which is no doubt considerably livelier during one of Unicoi County's well-known festivals, including the Erwin Great Outdoors Festival April 30, and the weekend-long Unicoi County Apple Festival.
+The county is serviced by the interstate system and among the mountainous expanses is the county's largest town, Erwin.
+Situated near the banks of the Nolichucky, Erwin is a town of a few thousand and has a lively downtown district, which is no doubt considerably livelier during one of Unicoi County's well-known festivals, including the Erwin Great Outdoors Festival and the weekend-long Unicoi County Apple Festival.
 You'll find a variety of restaurants, boutiques and amazing public art.
 Take endless selfies with the elephant statues, a public art project and community initiative created to reflect on the memory of Mary the Elephant whose life ended in the Clinchfield Railroad Yard in 1916.
 Funds raised go to local charities and the Elephant Sanctuary of Hohenwald.

 It may feel Unicoi County is one of East Tennessee's best kept secrets; truth is, it's never been a secret to begin with.
-Spend a little time here and see for yourself the unmatched, outdoor adventure that awaits each visitor to Unicoi.
+Spend a little time here and see for yourself the unmatched, outdoor adventure that awaits each visitor.